RaffaeleSgarro/yogurt/README.md

 ![Screenshot][1]

 This is a lightweight theme for WordPress that I use [on my own website][2].
+The first time you will need to install the `sass` gem by hand if your Ruby doesn't have it

+    gem install sass

 To build the project run (you will add the `-rubygems` flag when running on ruby < 1.9)